Save Money on Summer Utility Bills

 - Don’t use the toilet as a garbage can, flushing it unnecessarily.

-Ways to Save on Summer Utilities Outside Your Home
+Ways to Save Money on Utilities Outside Your Home

 Fix It Now

 - Water your lawn only during dry spells and at the coolest hours of the day.
-Efficient energy and water usage go hand in hand, and practicing them in tandem will help you save more on your summer utilities.
+Efficient energy and water usage go hand in hand.
+Practicing them in tandem will help you save more on your summer utilities.

 - Clean sidewalks with a broom, not a hose.

 - Adjust sprinklers to hit only green areas, not sidewalks and pavement.
-And if there’s a persistent dry spot, water it by hand instead of running the whole system longer.
+If there’s a persistent dry spot, water it by hand instead of running the whole system longer.

 - Insulate trees and plants with a layer of mulch to prevent drying.